algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 2. **Data validation**: A separate utility will verify the integrity of the provided dataset, ensuring graph[^8] connectivity and the absence of loops.
 3. **Response format selection**: The system supports user-selectable response formats, offering both XML and JSON outputs.
 4. **Error handling**: The API will return appropriate status codes and error messages based on standard REST API error handling practices.
-   Here a table of the error codes and their corresponding messages:
+   Here is a table of the error codes and their corresponding messages:

    | Error Code | Error Message         | Example Scenario                |
    | ---------- | --------------------- | ------------------------------- |